Assistance programs Sandusky County.

-There are many assistance programs in Sandusky County Ohio.
-Find how to get help with rent from a charity or free food or meals from church run pantries.
-There are also government grants for paying utility or heating bills, gasoline vouchers, free medical or dental care, as well as services for debt reduction and job training.
+There are many financial assistance programs in Sandusky County Ohio.
+Find how to get help with rent or utility bills from a charity or free food or meals from church pantries.
+There are also government grants for paying electric or heating bills, gasoline vouchers, or free or medical or dental care in Fremont.

 WSOS Community Action Agency offers residents several programs and ways to get grants and help for paying their bills.
 Some of the programs include.

 - Utility Bill Assistance - Offers emergency assistance that can be used to pay for heating and utility bills.
 Aid is targeted at those households that may soon lose their service, if they are already disconnected, or if they are low on heating fuel.

 - Foreclosure and mortgage assistance - Will aid homeowners who are facing a foreclosure filing.
 They will provide counseling, advice, and refer people to other programs if WSOS can’t help.

 - Weatherization - Will provide homeowners with free updates and improvements to their homes, which will have the effect of lower their heating and utility bills, potentially by hundreds of dollars per year.